Vice Chair for Research

 - Postdoc, Biomedical Imaging, University of California, San Francisco, CA, 2010

 - Physical Therapist (PT)

 Dr. Richard Souza is a biomechanics researcher with joint appointments in Physical Therapy and Rehabilitation Science, Radiology and Biomedical Imaging, and Orthopaedic Surgery.
 His areas of expertise include lower extremity biomechanics, medical imaging for orthopaedics, running overuse injuries, motion analysis, and osteoarthritis.
-Dr. Souza is also the Program Director for the PhD program in Rehabilitation Science, which will begin admitting students in 2016.
+Dr. Souza is also the Program Director for the PhD program in Rehabilitation Science, and the Vice Chair for Research in the Department of Physical Therapy and Rehabilitation Science.
+Click here to watch a video with more information about Dr. Souza's lab.
 Click here to watch a video with more information about Dr. Souza's lab.